Aphanizomenon

 Aphanizomenon is a genus of cyanobacteria that inhabits freshwater lakes and can cause dense blooms.
-They are unicellular organisms that consolidate into linear (non-branching) chains called trichomes.
-Parallel trichomes can then further unite into aggregates called rafts.
-Cyanobacteria such as Aphanizomenon are known for using photosynthesis to create energy and therefore use sunlight as their energy source.
-Aphanizomenon bacteria also play a big role in the Nitrogen cycle since they can perform nitrogen fixation.
+These cyanobacteria are unicellular organisms that form linear (non-branching) chains known as trichomes.
+Parallel trichomes can further unite into aggregates called rafts.
+Cyanobacteria such as Aphanizomenon are known for using photosynthesis to create energy and thus rely on sunlight as their energy source.
+Aphanizomenon bacteria also play a significant role in the Nitrogen cycle due to their ability to perform nitrogen fixation.
 Studies on the species Aphanizomenon flos-aquae have shown that it can regulate buoyancy through light-induced changes in turgor pressure.
-It is also able to move by means of gliding, though the specific mechanism by which this is possible is not yet known.
+The genus is also capable of gliding motility, although the specific mechanism responsible for this ability remains unknown.